EddieFreedome/instilla-sales-taxes/README.md

 Frontend is compiled with Vite, a newer alternative to Laravel Mix that keeps listening for every change on files, compiling them on live.

-For the CSS, Tailwind is chosen as framework due to its easy usability and customizability
+For the CSS, Tailwind is chosen as framework due to its easy usability and customizability.

 ### Technological Stacks